 Look for Pests

-Look for signs of insect or rodent activity by identifying any piles of sawdust or tunneling.
-Powder Post Beetles, termites and carpenter ants are all frustrating insects that can yield unpleasant results if left unchecked.
+With the weather warming up now is a good time to look for signs of insect or rodent activity by identifying any piles of sawdust or tunnelling.
+Powder Post Beetles, termites and carpenter ants are all frustrating insects that can yield unpleasant results if left unchecked and untreated.
 A well-maintained finish on your log home will help to minimize moisture accumulation, thus deterring these pesky insects.